eberron94/BarkBot/README.md

 # 🤖 BarkBot (Cross-Posting Telegram Bot)

-A powerful Telegram bot designed to help you easily draft, schedule, and cross-post your content to multiple social media platforms simultaneously right from your Telegram app.
+A Telegram bot designed to help you easily draft, schedule, and cross-post your content to multiple social media platforms simultaneously right from your Telegram app.

 Currently supports cross-posting to **Telegram Channels**, **Bluesky**, and **Tumblr**, as well as generating downloadable **`.zip` archives** containing your media and text for manual posting to platforms without accessible APIs (like TikTok or Instagram Reels).